isomerpages/moe-dazhongpri/_dazhong-experience/Dare To Learn/Information & Communications Technology.md

 which involves the use of technology to facilitate active learning, fostering a participatory, connected, and reflective classroom environment to cultivate future-ready learners.</p>
+<p>We also began to <strong>harness the power of Artificial Intelligence</strong> on
+SLS and other online platforms to enable a <strong>personalised learning experience</strong>.
+AI will provide customised feedback based on student responses.
+Our aim is to develop students to be <strong>self-directed and use the AI feedback to enhance and monitor their learning</strong>, as we believe they are high-potential learners who can all succeed.
+Therefore, we use AI to promote equity in success.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>